 Nebraska

-McCaffrey’s run at Nebraska didn’t quite go that well.
+McCaffrey’s run at Nebraska didn’t go as planned.

 As a true freshman, McCaffrey barely played.
 The school limited him to four games, preserving his redshirt status.

-In his sophomore year (redshirt freshman), McCaffrey lost the starting quarterback battle to current Birmingham Stallions QB Adrian Martinez.
+During his sophomore year (redshirt freshman), McCaffrey lost the starting quarterback battle to Adrian Martinez, who is currently on the New York Jets’ practice squad.
 He made his first start in Week 3 against Penn State but was benched just two weeks later.

 After two years at Nebraska, McCaffrey had just three touchdown passes against six interceptions.
 Things clearly weren’t working out, so he decided to transfer.